Matthew Falcomata

 Document it

 A workflow that only one person understands is fragile.
-Document the working version on one page.
-Include the workflow name, purpose, trigger, owner, tools used, exact prompt or automation rule, review step, exception handling, and the metric that says whether it is working.
+Document the trigger, owner, tool, prompt or rule, review step, exceptions, and the metric that says whether the workflow is worth keeping.

 One-page workflow document template